Blatko1/flamepot/README.md

 # flamepot

-`flamepot` is a Minecraft Datapack which adds a new types of potion called `Potion of Flames`.
+`flamepot` is a Minecraft Datapack which adds a new type of potion called `Potion of Flames`.
 Main function of these potions is setting players, mobs and entities on fire.

-### Future:
+Inspired by this [video](https://www.youtube.com/watch?v=vwoq296fI0k)

+## About

+This datapack adds 6 new items - 3 `Potion of Flames` and 3 `Splash Potion of Flames`, both with different amplifiers.
+Currently, there is only one available effect called **Burning** which can be found is three different states.
+These states are called **Burning**, **Burning II** and **Burning III** where the first is the weakest and the last is the strongest.
+This effect sets the entity on fire and deals *1 fire damage* every *20 ticks* with the *Burning amplifier 1*, *1 fire damage* every *15 ticks* with the *Burning amplifier 2* and *1 fire damage* every *10 ticks* with the *Burning amplifier 3*.

+The **Potion of Flames** is a consumable potion which only affects the consumer and gives no benefits.
+Throwing a **Splash Potion of Flames** will

+**Potion of Flames** is a consumable item

+## Future

+- maybe: place fire where splash potion collides

 - try replacing data and NBT tags and selectors